DMWDevon/python/README.md

 # python
-python code projects and examples
+In this repository, you'll find examples of my python coding, primarily from Codecademy challenge projects